mitch2be/fetch-take-home-project/README.md

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

-I focused on clean, modular code that scales.
+I focused on clean, scalable, modular code.
 I believe that is the foundation to a great app.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?